One-parameter group

 from the real line $\mathbb{R}$ (as an additive group) to some other topological group $G$.

 If $\varphi$ is injective then $\varphi(\mathbb{R})$, the image, will be a subgroup of $G$ that is isomorphic to $\mathbb{R}$ as an additive group.
+Despite its name, "a one-parameter group" is not actually a group, but a homomorphism between groups.

 One-parameter groups were introduced by Sophus Lie in 1893 to define infinitesimal transformations.
 According to Lie, an infinitesimal transformation is an infinitely small transformation of the one-parameter group that it generates.
 It is these infinitesimal transformations that generate a Lie algebra that is used to describe a Lie group of any dimension.

 The action of a one-parameter group on a set is known as a flow.
 A smooth vector field on a manifold, at a point, induces a local flow - a one parameter group of local diffeomorphisms, sending points along integral curves of the vector field.
 The local flow of a vector field is used to define the Lie derivative of tensor fields along the vector field.